phenotypic.analysis.LogGrowthModel#

 Parameters:

-• on (str) – The target variable or column to process.
+• on (str) – Target column (population-size measurement) to fit.

-• groupby (List[str]) – The columns that define the grouping structure.
+• groupby (List[str]) – Columns defining the per-fit grouping structure.

-• time_label (str) – Column name that represents time in the data.
-Defaults to ‘Metadata_Time’.
+• time_label (str) – Column name representing time.
+Defaults to "Metadata_Time".

-• lam – The penalty factor applied to growth rates.
+• lam (float) – Regularization factor applied to the maximum specific growth rate and initial population size.
 Defaults to 1.2.

-• alpha – The maximum penalty factor applied to the carrying capacity.
+• beta (float) – Penalty factor applied to the relative difference between K and the largest observed measurement.
 Defaults to 2.

-• verbose (bool) – If True, enables detailed logging for process execution.
-Defaults to False.
+• verbose (bool) – If True, enables the optimizer’s verbose output.

-• n_jobs (int) – Number of parallel jobs to execute.
-Defaults to 1.
+• n_jobs (int) – Number of parallel workers for per-group fits.

 Parameters: